-- 1. Look up each newly-hired individual in SCWOS using their state ID. - 2.
+- Look up each newly-hired individual in SCWOS using their state ID and/or customer personal contact information and ensure the individual's account has an active WP Application before reporting the placement. - a.
+Account does not exist-contact the customer to create account and complete WP Application. - b.
+Account exists without an active WP Application-contact the customer to complete the WP Application. - c.
+Account exists and has an active WP Application-continue to Step 2. - 2.
 Review the referrals and JDAs listed in the individual's SCWOS account to see if a referral or JDA was made to the hiring business. - 3.
 Complete one of the following actions: - a.
 If the individual received a job referral to the listed business and job opening, the closed job order should be reopened to record the positive outcome and then immediately closed; or - b.
 If the individual received a JDA to the hiring business, a job order should be created to record the positive outcome and then immediately closed.

-Note: The overall goal of DEW-administered workforce programs is providing services to promote long-term, stable employment, rather than obtaining a temporary placement credit.
+NOTE: The overall goal of DEW-administered workforce programs is providing services to promote long-term, stable employment, rather than obtaining a temporary placement credit.